 (1) Page Limits.

 (A) Dispositive Motions.
 Dispositive motions shall not exceed thirty pages, excluding attachments, unless leave of court is first obtained.
-Likewise, a party opposing a dispositive motion shall limit the response to the motion to thirty pages, excluding attachments, unless leave of court is first obtained.
+Likewise,responses to such motions shall not exceed thirty pages, excluding attachments, unless leave of court is first obtained.
 Any reply brief shall not exceed ten pages, excluding attachments.

 (2) Briefing Supporting Motions and Responses.
 The motion and any briefing shall be contained in one document.
 The briefing shall contain a concise statement of the reasons in support of the motion and citation of authorities upon which the movant relies.
 Likewise, the response and any briefing shall be contained in one document.
 Such briefing shall contain a concise statement of the reasons in opposition to the motion and a citation of authorities upon which the party relies.

 (3) Certificates of Conference.
-Except as specified below, all motions must be accompanied by a "certificate of conference."
-It should be placed at the end of the motion following the certificate of service.
-The certificate must state: (1) that counsel has conferred with opposing counsel in a good faith attempt to resolve the matter without court intervention; and (2) whether the motion is opposed or unopposed.
+Except as specified below, all motions must be accompanied by a “certificate of conference.”
+It should be placed at the end of themotion following the certificate of service.
+The certificate must state: (1) that counsel has conferred with opposing counsel in a good faith attempt to resolve thematter without court intervention; and (2) whether the motion is opposed or unopposed.
+Motions for continuance should also state whether the motion is opposed by any co-defendant or certify counsel’s inability to obtain the position of a particular co-defendant despite a good faith attempt to do so.
 Certificates of conference are not required of pro se litigants (prisoner or non-prisoner) or for the following motions:

 (A) motions to dismiss;